daz4126/Nanny-State/README.md

 const Update = Nanny(State)
 ```

-The `Update` function can now be used to update the state by passing a new representation of the state as an argument.
+The `Update` function can now be used to make changes to the state by passing a new representation of the state as an argument.
 After any change to the state, NANNY STATE will automatically re-render the view using µhtml, which only updates the parts of the view that have actually changed.
 This means that re-rendering after a state update is efficient and therefore blazingly quick.

 To see this in action, let's write the `beBatman` event handler function to update the state and change the state object's 'name' property to 'Batman' when the button is clicked.
 This means that we need to pass a new object with a 'name' property of 'Batman' as an argument to the `Update` function (note that this function needs to go *before* the `view` function in your code):